Signal-K/manuscript/content/Projects/Notes/Quick Plans.md

 Jira export into Quartz

 Tags -> for projects, also tag git issues/commits (maybe use Github discussions/issues like utteranc.es.
 The key here is creating a workflow that is simple to follow.
 Maybe custom account management would be the way to go, don't want to lock into using Github)

+Create issues from project pages, tag those? -> question then is how do we set up a migration/export if we want to move to a self-hosted solution or another git client like gitlab?